What is influenza (flu)?

 - your tolerance for specific medications, procedures, or therapies

 - expectations for the course of the disease

 The goal of treatment for influenza is to help prevent or decrease the severity of symptoms.
 Treatment may include:

 - medications to relieve aches and fever (Aspirin should not be given to children with fever without first consulting a physician.)
-The drug of choice for children is acetaminophen (Tylenol).

-- medications (for congestion and nasal discharge)
+- medications for congestion and nasal discharge

 - bed rest and increased intake of fluids

-- antiviral medications - when started within the first two days of treatment, they can reduce the duration of the disease but cannot cure it.
+antiviral medications - when started within the first two days of treatment, they can reduce the duration of the disease but cannot cure it.
 Four medications have been approved and include amantadine, rimantadine, zanamivir, and oseltamivir.
 Some side effects may result from taking these medications, such as nervousness, lightheadedness, or nausea.
 Individuals with asthma or chronic obstructive pulmonary disease are cautioned about using zanamivir.
-Viral resistance to these drugs may vary.
-Some drugs may be ineffective if current viral strains have developed resistance.
+Viral resistance to these drugs may vary. some drugs may be ineffective if current viral strains have developed resistance.
 All of these medications must be prescribed by a physician.